eJozi's RecipeBook

 Tips

-1. Use canned waterblommetjies only if you can’t find fresh waterblommetjies anywhere.
+1. Use canned waterblommetjies only if you can’t find fresh waterblommetjies anywhere, add this to the dish 45 minutes before the end to ensure it does not cook away.

 Cuisine: South African